steffest/DPaint-js/README.md

    - Reads IFF ILBM images (all formats including HAM and 24-bit)
    - Writes IFF ILBM images (up to 32 colors)

+## Building
+DPaint.js doesn't need building.
+It also has zero dependencies so there's no need to install anything.
+DPaint.js is written using ES6 modules and runs out of the box in modern browsers.
+Just serve "index.html" from a webserver and you're good to go.

+There's an optional build step to create a compact version of DPaint.js if you like.
+I'm using Parcel.js for this.
+For convenience, I've included a "package.json" file.
+open a terminal and run `npm install` to install Parcel.js and its dependencies.
+Then run `npm run build` to create a compact version of DPaint.js in the "dist" folder.